 Acerola Cherry Extract

 Beta-caryophyllene (BCP) is a chemical compound, also known as bicyclic sesquiterpene, naturally found in many herbal essential oils, particularly rosemary, clove, black pepper, hops, black cumin, and hemp.
-Research has demonstrated that BCP can activate certain cannabinoid receptors in the body, known as CB2 receptors, and consequently may support neurological and immune function and promote calming and relaxation without any psychoactive side-effects.
+Research has demonstrated that BCP can activate certain cannabinoid receptors in the body, known as CB2 receptors, and consequently may support neurological and immune function and promote calm and relaxation without any psychoactive side-effects.*

 Bifidobacterium lactis B420

 Bifidobacterium lactis B420 is a specific strain of the Bifidobacterium lactis probiotic, a beneficial bacterium living in the large intestine of most mammals.* Bifidobacteria are generally considered “friendly” bacteria, and play a key role in many bodily functions, from facilitating proper digestion and absorption of nutrients, to helping prevent overgrowth of harmful bacteria, to helping maintain a robust immune system.* In fact, studies on Bifidobacterium lactis B420 suggest that this probiotic strain may be beneficial in maintaining a healthy body weight.*